Pinkulani/Cryptography/ReadMe.md

 # Eminigma

-This project aims to simulate all popular Enigma Models with their latest version excluding unofficial rewirings.
-The simulation accounts for the double step anomaly which wouldn't happen in a purely logic-based digital program.
+This project aims to simulate all popular Enigma Models with their latest version.
+The Simulator also accounts for the double step anomaly which wouldn't happen in a purely logic-based digital program.

-Check the Wiring Document for more details.

 ## Prerequisites